 Hospital services covered by Social Security are paid by the CNS via the third-party payer system, with the exception of a daily contribution payable by the insured person up to a maximum of 30 days per year (except in certain specific cases such as minors, childbirth, reaccidents).
 Additional services that are not borne by the CNS will be paid directly to you by the hospital.
-Please note that the CNS does not cover the 66% surcharge on the medical fee invoice for the occupation of a first-class room.
-For further information on the invoicing of medical bills, please contact the relevant medical secretariat.
+Please note that the CNS does not cover the 66% surcharge on the medical fee invoice for the occupather information on the invoicing of medical bills, please contact the relevant medical secretariat.